openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets MUST use, and Issuers MUST require, an OAuth2 Client authentication mechanism at OAuth2 Endpoints that support client authentication (such as the PAR and Token Endpoints).

 Ecosystems that desire wallet-issuer interoperability on the level of Wallet Attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Annex E of [@!OIDF.OID4VCI].
-When doing so, they might need to define additional ecosystem-specific claims contained in the attestation.
-Alternatively, ecosystems MAY choose to rely on other Wallet Attestation formats.
+When doing so, they might need to define additional Ecosystem-specific claims contained in the attestation.
+Alternatively, Ecosystems MAY choose to rely on other Wallet Attestation formats.

  Additional rules apply when using the format defined in Annex E of [@!OIDF.OID4VCI]: